Winds-Studio/DeathMessages/README.md

 For Developers:

 - The plugin uses a mix of kotlin and java and as such you must compile kotlin as well
-- Compile the plugin with `mvn clean kotlin:compile package`
+- Compile the plugin with: `mvn clean kotlin:compile package`

 ## TODOs

 - Adventure - To replace the replaceAll and bukkit ChatColor
-- Refactor some code
 - Command system, tab complete and some refactor
-- Lower version Compatibility
 - Look into get entity name
 - Add version comment in config
 - Config
-- Improve method naming
-- Improve hoverEvent
+- Improve hoverEvent(opt code/showItem or showEntity)
 - More issues can track in [here](https://bbs.breeze.asia/d/128-si-wang-ti-shi-wen-ti)

 ## Special Thanks To: